USEPA/e-manifest/docs/src/Services/Manifest/validation.md

        }
        ```

-       - 2.6.4.
-Validate the mandatory site address fields: - address1 (50 Character maximum) - city (25
+     - Validate the mandatory site address fields:
-         Character
+       - `address1` (50 Character maximum)
-         maximum) - state.code (2 Character State Abbreviation) - zip (14 Character maximum) - 2.6.5.
-If any of
+       - `city` (25 Character maximum)
-         the
+       - `state.code` (2 Character State Abbreviation)
-         mandatory
+       - `zip` (14 Character maximum)
-         location address fields are not provided or invalid, the service generates the
+     - If any of the mandatory location address fields are not provided or invalid, the service generates
-         following error:
+       the following error:

        ```json
        {
          "message": "Value is not Provided/Provided Value is not Valid", "field": "Emanifest.transporter.siteAddress.address1/city/state/zip",
          "value": "address1/city/state/zip value"
        }
        ```

    - 2.7.
-If Emanifest.submissionType is "Hybrid" or "FullElectronic" and Emanifest.status > Scheduled and provided
+If `Emanifest.submissionType` is `Hybrid` or `FullElectronic` and `Emanifest.status > Scheduled` and provided
      transporter information is different from currently stored, the service generates the following warning:

      ```json